mob999999/KodiBoxd/README.md

    linux:
    kodiBoxd
    ```
+Be sure that your Kodi instance is currently running and that you have enabled "Allow remote control via HTTP" (Settings/Services/Control).
+Here you can also set a username and password for your Kodi instance

 ---

 ## Configuration

 ### Auto-Setup
 If no `config.json` exists, the program will prompt you to enter details on first run.
+To get your Kodis local IP adress, check the network settings of the device.

 ### Manual Setup
-Create a `config.json` file in the project root with the following structure:
+Create a `config.json` file in the project root with the following structure (these are sample values):
 ```json
 {
   "LetterBoxdUsername": "your_letterboxd_username",